FromLAtoNY-wodhksqq/FromLAtoNY-wodhksqq.github.io/content/en/authors/admin/_index.md

 ---

 # Display name
-title: 최재완
+title: Choijaewan

 # Full Name (for SEO)
-first_name: 재완
+first_name: jaewan
-last_name: 최
+last_name: Choi

 # Is this the primary user of the site?
 superuser: true